Imago

 Rory McIlroy may have been a few hours too late to give Justin Thomas advice

 Rory McIlroy’s advice to Justin Thomas came after the latter was certain to miss the cut from the 2026 Arnold Palmer Invitational.
-However, the 2-time major winner was already disappointed after he shot a 7-over 79 on Thursday evening.
+However, the two-time major winner was already disappointed after he shot a 7-over 79 on Thursday evening.

 At the end of the first round, Thomas told the reporters, “I putted terribly today.
 I had a hard time gauging the speed.
 But just a lot of little stuff.
-I could not keep my concentration for the life of me on the back nine.”
+I could not keep my concentration for the life of me on the back nine.

 “I would walk into the shot and have no idea what I was even trying to do.
 It was good to play an 18-hole pro-am yesterday for me to get used to being out here that long and trying to concentrate that long.
 I haven’t done that in a while.”